Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 - The barbed wire tattoo has been associated with the prison system for decades.
 It has become a symbol of incarceration and imprisonment.

-- It is believed that the barbed wire tattoo has Italian roots: The Italians were getting barbed wire tattoos to symbolize their time behind bars.
-Today, you see inmates around the world getting barbed wire tattoos to represent the same thing.
+- It is believed that the barbed wire tattoo has Italian roots: The Italians were getting them to symbolize their time behind bars.
+Today, you see inmates around the world wearing this design to represent the same thing.

 - The number of spikes on the barbed wire can represent the number of years spent behind bars.